raffaellod/lofty/README.md

 Lofty is a C++11 framework featuring:

-*  Multiple platform compatibility: Linux and Windows, partial with OS X and FreeBSD (see § _5.
+*  Multiple platform compatibility: Linux and Windows, partial with macOS and FreeBSD (see § _5.
 Compatibility_);

 *  Built on top of the C++11 STL;